opentx/opentx/src/FatFs/00readme.txt

-  ff.h       Common include file for FatFs and application module. ff.c       FatFs module. diskio.h   Common include file for FatFs and disk I/O module. integer.h  Alternative type definitions for integer variables. option     Optional external functions.
+  ff.h       Common include file for FatFs and application module. ff.c       FatFs module. diskio.h   Common include file for FatFs and disk I/O module. diskio.c   An example of glue function to attach existing disk I/O module to FatFs. integer.h  Integer type definitions for FatFs. option     Optional external functions.

   Low level disk I/O module is not included in this archive because the FatFs